Does creatine cause hair loss?

 So if creatine raises DHT, the thinking goes, creatine might accelerate baldness in people who are predisposed.
 That's not a crazy inference.
 It's just not very well-supported.

 The DHT finding in the 2009 study has never been replicated.
 Not once.
-Multiple follow-up studies have looked at creatine and sex hormones and found no consistent effect on DHT, testosterone, or the DHT-to-T ratio.
+The 2021 ISSN misconceptions review concluded that the evidence does not show creatine increases DHT or causes hair loss, and follow-up studies of creatine and sex hormones have found no consistent effect on DHT, testosterone, or the DHT-to-T ratio.

 What actually causes male pattern baldness